BrianWhelanDublin/milestone-project-2/testing.md

 ## Manual Testing.

      - ### Destination and Packages links.
-     - The destinations links were all tested manually to confirm they link to the correct destination page on nemerous ocasions.
+     - The destinations links were all tested manually to confirm the link to the correct destination page on numerous occasions.
      - The same was done for each package link.

    - ### Destination map.